Flowers for Coastal Gardens

 The phrase “coastal gardens” evokes a host of memorable images, billowing daisies flanking gray-shingled cottages, bright “dune roses” blooming against an ocean background, or pots of brilliant red geraniums on a wooden pier.
 North America has an abundance of coastal areas that are home to a wide array of coastal gardens.

 The rewards of coastal gardening are many.
 So are the challenges.
 Weather can be dramatic and unpredictable.
-Wind is unrelenting in some locations, and occasionally ferocious.
+The wind is unrelenting in some locations, and occasionally ferocious.
 Plants close to the water may be pelted with salt spray.
 The soil tends to be either thin, rocky or sandy, with a notable lack of nutrients to support plants.
 Despite all that, flower lovers won’t be denied.
 The following are a few annual, perennial, and shrub suggestions for common coastal situations:

 In summer, plant drought-tolerant annuals tolerant of salt spray that will provide a steady supply of flowers until the first frost strikes.
 Tall verbena (Verbena bonariensis) is perfect for this, with its tall wands of violet flowers, as is red salvia (Salvia coccinea), which has flowers in shades of red, white, or salmon pink.
 You might also consider colorful geraniums (Pelargonium hybrids) with beautiful foliage and flowers in bright shades that will tolerate coastal salt spray.
 (In climates with mild winters, Pelargoniums will survive as perennials.)